This Year's Annual Family Cafe

 While we certainly understand that our decision to move to a virtual event may come as a disappointment to many of you, please remember that we are choosing this path out of our desire to keep everyone we serve safe and healthy.
 We will truly miss seeing everyone in Orlando this June, and we'll be counting the days until we can come together again in 2021!

 Since 1998, The Annual Family Cafe has brought together thousands of individuals with disabilities and their family members for three days of information, training and networking each June.
 With a great range of individual breakout sessions, a packed Exhibit Hall with dozens of vendors, and a series of special events including Keynote speakers and The Governors’ Summit on Disabilities, The Annual Family Café offers families exposure to a wide range of public and private resources, opportunities to find support by networking with other families, and unprecedented access to policy-making officials.

-The 22nd Annual Family Cafe will be held on June 5-7, 2020 in Orlando.
-We hope to see you there!
+The 22nd Annual Family Cafe will be a virtual event held in June!

 The Family Cafe remains committed to connecting attendees with information and resources at minimal cost, so there is no registration fee for individuals with disabilities and their family members.

 For regular updates and additional information, please join our mailing list .
-You can also like us on Facebook and follow us on Twitter to stay in touch.
+You can also like us on Facebook and follow us on Twitter and Instagram to stay in touch.